So, it’s your birthday. And you are struggling with guilt because you don’t know how to be grateful on your birthday.

 And you did that today.
 You woke up and you got out of bed, searching for meaning and purpose in your life.
-Some days the smallest act is the truest symbol of being courageous.
+Some days the smallest act is the most authentic symbol of being courageous.

 When you choose discomfort over disconnection, you are a person of courage.
-Each time you say “no” to the lesser things of life (numbing, disconnection or hiding) you are a person of courage.
-So, on this birthday, be grateful that you are truly a person of courage.
+Each time you say “no” to the lesser things of life (numbing, disconnection, or hiding), you are a person of courage.
+So, on this birthday, be grateful that you are indeed a person of courage.

 You Are More Resilient Than You Realize

 The second thing that will help you be grateful on your birthday is recognizing your resilience.
 Resilience is best defined in this folk parable: “Fall down six times, get up seven”.
 Every day life has things that can knock you on your butt.
-Things like taking a financial risk, choosing to end a relationship, or sharing your crazy good idea with your stodgy boss.
+Things like taking a financial risk, ending a relationship, or sharing your crazy good idea with your stodgy boss.